jDevZapata/my-personal-web/README.md

 This website is responsive and was crafted using CSS without libraries, with the intention of practicing animations, transitions, flexbox, and more.

-## Description
+## Next step

-Next step is to migrate this project to Next.js
+To migrate this project to Next.js